-The Fraser Lowland is a fertile plain stretching from Hope, BC through Greater Vancouver to Bellingham, WA.
+The Fraser Lowland is a fertile delta shaped by the Fraser River stretching from Hope, BC through Greater Vancouver to Bellingham, WA.
 It is home to forests, mountains, ocean, rivers, bogs, farmland, and dense urban and sub-urban communities—and also to deep ecological crisis and cultural fragmentation.
 Wetlands and biodiversity are at risk, while communities navigate displacement and disconnection.
 The next decade is decisive.

 We believe this region can become a model of resilience, belonging, and regeneration for North America and the world.

-The Fraser Lowland lies within the ancestral territories of the Stó:lō Peoples, who are part of the broader Coast Salish cultural family.
-This bioregion has long been stewarded by diverse Indigenous Nations whose governance, language, and relationship with the land remain vital today
+The Fraser Lowland lies within the ancestral territories of the Stó:lō Peoples, part of the broader Coast Salish cultural family.
+Much of this land is unceded and continues to be stewarded by diverse Indigenous Nations whose governance, languages, and relationships with the land remain vital today.

-In Metro Vancouver, this includes ten First Nations: Katzie, Kwantlen, Kwikwetlem, Matsqui (Máthxwi), Musqueam (xʷməθkʷəy̓əm), Qayqayt, Semiahmoo, Squamish (Sḵwx̱wú7mesh Úxwumixw), Tsawwassen (scəw̓aθən məsteyəxʷ), and Tsleil‑Waututh (səlilwətaɬ).
+In Metro Vancouver there are ten First Nations: Katzie, Kwantlen, Kwikwetlem, Matsqui (Máthxwi), Musqueam (xʷməθkʷəy̓əm), Qayqayt, Semiahmoo, Squamish (Sḵwx̱wú7mesh Úxwumixw), Tsawwassen (scəw̓aθən məsteyəxʷ), and Tsleil‑Waututh (səlilwətaɬ).

 In the Fraser Valley (S’ólh Téméxw), there are 24 Stó:lō First Nations / Bands, including: Aitchelitz (Áthelets), Chawathil (Chowéthel), Cheam (Xwchíyò:m), Kwantlen, Kwaw‑kwaw‑Apilt, Leq’á:mel (formerly Lakahahmen), Matsqui (Máthxwi), Popkum (Pópkw’em), Sq’ewlets (Scowlitz), Seabird Island, Skawahlook (Sq’ewá:lxw), Skowkale (Sq’ewqéyl), Skwah, Shxw’ōwhámél, Shxwhá:y Village, Soowahlie (Th’ewá:li), Squiala (Sxwoyehálá), Sumas (Semá:th), Tzeachten (Ch’íyáqtel), Yakweakwioose (Yeqwyeqwí:ws), Union Bar, Yale, and Peters (Skw’átets).